abeln/explicit-null-docs/bootstrap.md

 ```

 However, there are 114 methods used while bootstrapping that we were able to translate more precisely because of the annotations.
 We speculate that these result in a small number of errors because of `JavaNull`.

+It's also probably the case that I only saw 4 additional errors because the compiler sees the errors and gives up.
+Often fixing type errors would reveal additional ones.

 ```scala
 >>> valueOf with type (x$0: Double): String